 Further, Millenials spend the most on food delivery as compared to other generations.
-They have higher spending power and therefore prefer an effortless food ordering experience with a quick delivery.
+They have higher spending power and therefore prefer an effortless food ordering experience with quick delivery.
 Therefore, food businesses have been seeking different channels and strategies in satisfying the largest segment of their customers.

-If you as a food business owner want to accelerate your sales and revenue, you too can consider experimenting with the upcoming trends in food delivery.
+If you as a food business owner want to accelerate your sales and revenue, you can consider experimenting with the upcoming trends in food delivery.

 #1 Driverless Cars & Drones Delivery

-Similarly, in the UK, Just Eat and Starship Technologies has collaborated to develop 6-wheeled droids that can cover up to 4 miles an hour and delivers takeaways within a 10-mile radius.
+Similarly, in the UK, Just Eat and Starship Technologies has collaborated to develop 6-wheeled droids that can cover up to 4 miles an hour and deliver takeaways within a 10-mile radius.
 The other ingenious food delivery trend is through drones to avoid traffic and reduce delivery time.
 Drones such as Domicopter by Domino’s, Tacocopter, and Burrito Bomber are all examples of food delivery through drones.

 #2 Social Media & Virtual Assistants

 Industry giants such as Dominos have taken to Twitter and chatbots to enable its customers to order pizza in a fun and creative way.
 For instance, Dominos lets it’s customers order pizzas through a pizza emoji tweeted on Domino’s Twitter account.
 Similarly, the company also created a bot known as Dom for Facebook.
-The customers can order pizza by sending a word or an emoji as a message to Dom and they can also ask about vouchers and deals.
+The customers can order pizza by sending a word or an emoji as a message to Dom.
+They can also ask about vouchers and deals.
 GrubHub and Just Eat have also integrated with Alexa to enable customers to order food with ease.

 #3 Smart Devices